Iron Maiden Tour

-The Iron Maiden Tour was a 1980 concert tour by Iron Maiden in support of their eponymous debut album.
+The Iron Maiden Tour was a concert tour by the English heavy metal band Iron Maiden in support of their eponymous debut album.
 The band's first solo headlining tour, it followed the co-headlined Metal for Muthas Tour from earlier in the same year.
 The tour commenced with a British leg from 1 April to 23 August, although this included one concert in Finland, before the band supported Kiss on their Unmasked Tour from 24 August to 16 October, immediately following which guitarist Dennis Stratton was sacked and replaced with Adrian Smith.
 After Smith was hired, the band decided to undertake another British tour, taking place from 21 November to 21 December.

 The tour would see them perform in mainland Europe for the first time, as well as record their first live video at the Rainbow Theatre, London, on the last night of the tour.

 Setlist

 The setlist for supporting shows consisted of: